 Much of this site is geared toward people at risk for suicide and their loved ones, but the Best Practices page contains resources and policies of use to people who work at hotlines or in other crisis settings.

-I developed this site 4 years ago, and it has already received almost 2 million visitors since then.
+I developed this site in 2013, and it has received more than 5 million visitors since then.
 Most of its articles and information are intended for suicidal individuals, their loved ones, and survivors of suicide loss, but there is also a section dedicated to mental health professionals.
 Here, you will find articles about documentation, risk assessment, involuntary hospitalization, and more, as well as resources that you can give to your clients who are suicidal, have attempted suicide, have lost a loved one to suicide, or know someone who is dealing with any of those issues.

 It would take many hours, possibly even days, to go through all the information on this site that is of value to professionals helping suicidal people.
 There are numerous fact sheets, resource lists, videos, free online courses, and bibliographies for both professionals and the people they help.
 The site contains information on suicide prevention for special populations and settings, such as American Indian sand Alaska Natives, emergency department patients, colleges and universities, religious communities, and more.